German submarine U-293: Second, Third, and Fourth Patrols

 Again under the command of Klingspor, U-293 departed from Narvik on 25 September 1944 and ventured out into the Arctic Ocean.
-During this 10-day patrol, U-293 again failed to encounter any enemy vessels of any type.
-On 4 October 1944, U-293 ended her second war patrol by arriving at the port city of Hammerfest, one of the most extreme northern German U-boat bases in Norway.
+During this 10-day patrol, U-293 again found no enemy vessels.
+On 4 October 1944, U-293 ended her second war patrol by arriving at the port city of Hammerfest, one of the northernmost German U-boat bases in Norway.

-U-293's third patrol proved to be the longest one that the U-boat had undertaken up to that point.
-On 14 October 1944, after spending four days in port, the U-boat left Hammerfest and traveled into the Barents Sea off the north coast of Russia.
-During the 24-day period, the U-boat once again failed to make contact with any enemy vessels and once again returned to Narvik on 6 November 1944.
+U-293's third patrol was longer than her previous patrols.
+On 14 October 1944, after four days in port, the U-boat left Hammerfest and traveled into the Barents Sea off the north coast of Russia.
+During the 24-day period, the U-boat again failed to make contact with enemy vessels and again returned to Narvik on 6 November 1944.

 U-293's fourth patrol was much like her third.
-During 29 days at sea, the U-boat traveled to the northern coast of Russia, failed encounter any ships, and once again returned to Narvik on 19 December 1944, having left on 21 November 1944.
+During 29 days at sea, the U-boat traveled to the northern coast of Russia, found no enemy vessels, and once again returned to Narvik on 19 December 1944.
 After this patrol, the U-boat was put under the command of Oblt.
 Erich Steinbrink.

 Fifth Patrol

-With Steinbrink in command, U-293 departed Narvik on 1 January 1945.
-In what was to be the longest patrol conducted in U-293s history, the U-boat once again traveled into the Arctic off of the northern coast of Russia.
-It was here on 20 January 1945 that U-293 scored her first and only hit of the war.
-At 10:55 AM local time, the Soviet Destroyer Razyaryonny was escorting the convoy "KP-1" and was attempting to hunt down the U-boat along with another ship, Razumny, when she was hit by a torpedo launched from U-293.
+With Steinbrink in command, U-293 departed Narvik on 1 January 1945 in what was to be the longest patrol in her career, once again traveling into the Arctic off Russia's northern coast.
+Here, on 20 January 1945, U-293 scored her first and only hit of the war.
+At 10:55 AM local time, the Soviet destroyer Razyaryonny was escorting the convoy "KP-1" and was attempting to hunt down the U-boat along with another ship, Razumny, when she was hit by a torpedo launched from U-293.
 Razyaryonny was traveling at 16 knots when she was hit in the afterpart.
 Part of Razyaryonny's stern was lost in the explosion.
 Despite the attack, her crew managed to save the ship and was later towed by the Soviet minesweeper T-117 to the port of Liinahamari on 21 January 1945.
 After this attack, U-293 returned to Narvik on 15 February 1945, after spending 46 days at sea.